1. How can I import contacts into my FullContact account?

 - Yahoo!
 Mail contacts exported to Microsoft Outlook CSV format

 We recommend you edit the CSV file you have so the data is organized into the fields/columns defined in the FullContact CSV format.
-To help you with this task, an annotated example of a FullContact CSV format file is available for download at the bottom of this article.
+To help you with this task, an annotated example of a FullContact CSV format file is available for download above or at the bottom of this article.

 You may find it easier if you open this template and the CSV file you wish to import using Microsoft Excel or Google App Spreadsheet to facilitate copying data from the source CSV file into the proper fields/columns in FullContact CSV template format.